iesahin/xvc/book/src/ref/xvc-file.md

 Commands:
-  track     Add file and directories to Xvc hash      Get digest hash of files with the supported algorithms checkout  Get file from cache list      List tracked and untracked elements in the workspace send      Send files to external storages bring     Bring (download, pull, fetch) files from storage
+  track     Add file and directories to Xvc hash      Get digest hash of files with the supported algorithms recheck   Get file from cache list      List tracked and untracked elements in the workspace send      Send files to external storages bring     Bring (download, pull, fetch) files from storage